 Engine Oil Pressure - The oil pressure should be greatest after a cold engine is started.
-The typical engine oil pressure with SAE10W40 is 350 to 450 kPa (50 to 65 psi)
+The typical engine oil pressure with SAE10W40 is 350 to 450 kPa (50 to 65 psi) at rated rpm.

 A lower oil pressure is normal at low idle.
-If the engine speed and Load are stable and the gauge reading changes, perform the following procedure:
+If the engine speed and load are stable and the gauge reading changes, perform the following procedure: